Do you like soup in the fall and winter? This Butternut Squash Soup with Cumin Recipe is perfect for the cooler months.

 This post contains affiliate links to products that I use, love and highly recommend.
 I may receive compensation if you purchase any product through this site, but you do not pay one penny more.

 I met and assisted Lydie at Sur La Table in 2002 when she taught a class promoting her new cookbook.
-She is retired now, but Lydie is an American who lives and taught cooking classes for years in France part of the year.
+She is retired now, but Lydie is an American who lived and taught cooking classes for years in France part of the year.

-TIP: I like to use a serrated bread knife to “peel” the butternut squash.
+TIP: I like to use a large serrated bread knife to “peel” the butternut squash.
 Cut the squash in half.
 Then use a large spoon to scrape out the seeds.

 I love to use my Braun immersion blender for this job because you can purée the soup right in the pot, which is one less tool to wash.

 TIP: Soups should not be too thick; they should pour from the spoon.
 If your soup looks like mashed potatoes, it’s too thick.
 Always have extra broth on hand to add if the soup gets too thick.

-VARIATION: Soups should ALWAYS be garnished.
 This soup calls for croutons, but you could also garnish with chopped sage, thyme or parsley.
 A teaspoon of caramelized onion would be nice also.
 I like a little dollop of crème fraîche or a swirl of heavy cream in puréed soups, too.

 Butternut Squash Soup with Cumin

-- 6 tablespoons olive oil, divided
+- 3 tablespoons olive oil

 - 2 teaspoons kosher salt

-- 1 teaspoon ground cumin
+- 1 teaspoon cumin

-- 3 sprigs of fresh thyme
+- 3 sprigs fresh thyme

-- 3 cups chicken or vegetable broth
+- 3 cups good quality chicken broth or vegetable broth

 - Add the squash to the onions.
-Sprinkle with salt, pepper, cumin, and thyme; cover the pot.
+Sprinkle with the salt, pepper, cumin and thyme; cover the pot.

-- Reheat the soup; taste for salt and add more cumin, if needed, to taste.
+- Return the soup to the pot and reheat.
+Taste for salt and add more cumin to taste.